magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/authentication.md

 # Authentication

-Authentication is the process of verifying a user’s identity before granting access to the Magnopus Cloud Services.
+Authentication is the process of verifying a user's identity before granting access to the Magnopus Cloud Services.
 It ensures that only authorized individuals can interact with the platform.

 It is often important for several reasons: